Unlock High-Fidelity Simulations and Reconstructions for Robotics and AV with NVIDIA and Voxel51

 At the core of this workbench is Voxel51’s data-centric AI platform that integrates with 3D reconstruction and synthetic data generation tools.

-NVIDIA technologies make Physical AI simulation possible by providing a solid foundation for rendering real-time 3D reconstructions and photorealistic scene variations:
+NVIDIA Physical AI Data Factory technologies further make physical AI simulation possible by providing a solid foundation for rendering real-time 3D reconstructions and photorealistic scene variations:

-- NVIDIA Cosmos is a set of world foundation models that generate world states and amplify data variations.
-Cosmos Transfer – a style transfer model takes your reconstructed scene and applies realistic variations such as changing weather, lighting, or time of day while preserving scene structure and sensor geometry.
+• NVIDIA Cosmos is a set of world foundation models that generate world states and amplify data variations.
+NVIDIA Cosmos Transfer – a style transfer model takes your reconstructed scene and applies realistic variations such as changing weather, lighting, or time of day while preserving scene structure and sensor geometry.

 Accurate reconstructions enable the creation of high-fidelity simulations that mirror the real world with precision, so every object and condition behaves as it would in reality.